 Their last moments together.
 Meryem went from someone who wanted to take over the world to someone who just wanted to spend the last few hours of his life playing a board game with someone he had come to care deeply about.
 When Meryem tells Komugi the poison is contagious, she tells him she won't leave his side and holds his hand when he starts to lose consciousness, thinking she'll be joining him soon.

 The epilogue of the Chimera Ant arc is a pretty solid Bittersweet Ending.
 Make no mistake that thousands of lives were lost during the battle against the Ants, but in the end not only does an oppressive regime finally get taken down, but some of the more sympathetic Ants involved end the arc better off:

 Bronorev and Hina's servant decide to go back into NGL of their own free will.
 He escorts the servant to one of the villages to talk to a certain person.
 At first, the townsfolk are frightened, but they allow her to visit one person— her human mother, the grief stricken mother of Reina and Kurt from the beginning of the arc.
 The two have a tearful reunion, and the townsfolk invite both the servant and Bronorev to a dinner to celebrate.

 Reina: H-how did you know it was me?

 Mother: I'm your mother, Reina.
 Of course I know it's you!

-- Ging reassuring Gon that he doesn't need to take all of the blame for the events that transpired during the Chimera Ant arc.
+Ging reassuring Gon that he doesn't need to shoulder all of the blame for the events that transpired during the Chimera Ant arc.
 In addition, he basically tells Gon that Kite wouldn't have taken him along with him if he didn't think he was capable enough.
-When Ging wants to be a dad, he can be a dad.
+When Gingwants to be a dad, he can be a dad.

-- Ging's absolutly flustered reaction to seeing Gon for the first time in years was pretty sweet, too.
+Ging's absolutely flustered reaction to seeing Gon for the first time in years was pretty sweet, too.